 RFE response or refusal recovery Quoted after case review

-Government and third-party fees (USCIS I-129 filing fee, fraud prevention fee, ACWIA fee where applicable, premium processing fee, DS-160 visa fee) are payable separately and are not included in legal fees.
-The full L-1 Visa Costs & Fees breakdown is on a separate page.
+Indicative ranges only.
+Actual fee depends on case complexity.
+Government and third-party fees (USCIS I-129 filing fee, fraud prevention fee, ACWIA fee where applicable, premium processing fee, DS-160 visa fee) are payable separately.
+Full breakdown: L-1 Visa Costs & Fees.

-• Cross-border legal coordination.
-Our U.S. corporate, tax, and immigration lawyers work together with Indian counsel where required.
+• Cross-border legal coordination: U.S. corporate, tax, and immigration lawyers working with Indian counsel where required.

-• Recognised practice.
-Davies & Associates lawyers have been listed among the Top 25 immigration attorneys by EB5 Investors Magazine.
+• Davies & Associates lawyers have been listed among the Top 25 immigration attorneys by EB5 Investors Magazine.

 FAQs: L-1 Visa Lawyer in Mumbai